Jennifer Wilcox: Awards and honors

 Wilcox represented the National Science Foundation as a "New Face of Engineering for 2006", where she was featured in USA Today.
 She also won the American Chemical Society Petroleum Research Fund Young Investigator Award, the Army Research Office Young Investigator Award, and the Air & Waste Management Association Stern Award.
 In 2023, she was named one of the Time 100 Climate leaders.
 In 2024, she was named to the Grist 50 list.

 Memberships

 She was selected as a member of the second cohort of the Department of Energy's Oppenheimer Energy Sciences Leadership Group.

 Wilcox is a member of the American Institute of Chemical Engineers, the American Chemical Society, the North American Membrane Society, and the Ninety-Nines (the international organization of women pilots).

 She is a Senior Fellow at the World Resources Institute.

-Publications and service
+Publications

 Wilcox is the first author to publish a textbook on carbon capture.
 Her book, Carbon Capture published in March 2012, discusses the fundamental chemical concepts ranging from thermodynamics, combustion, kinetics, mass transfer, material properties, and the relationship between the chemistry and process of carbon capture technologies.